-NOTE 6 - RISK MANAGEMENT
+NOTE 8- RISK MANAGEMENT

 Property & Liability - The School is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-During the fiscal year ending June 30, 2019, the School contracted with Cincinnati Insurance Company for nonprofits and maintained general liability insurance with a \$1,000,000 single occurrence limit and \$2,000,000 annual aggregate.
+During the fiscal year ending June 30, 2019, the School contracted with Cincinnati Insurance Company for general liability insurance with a \$1,000,000 each occurrence/ \$2,000,000 annual aggregate, as well as, a \$1,000,000 of automobile liability coverage and an umbrella policy with a \$10,000,000 aggregate limit.
+The School also had a \$1,000,000 School Leaders policy in place through National Union Fire Insurance.